Khup Lian inscription

-The Khup Lian Inscription is a bi-lingual inscription located at the top of Lophei village in Chin State, Myanmar.
-It is located 5 miles from the well-known Fort White (named after Field Marshal Sir George White) which in turn is located halfway between the 48-mile Tedim-Kalaymyo motor car road.
-The inscription is a brief autobiography of him, including his genealogy, the capture of a semi-automatic rifle in hand-to-hand combat with a British soldier during the first British invasion of Chin Hills in the year 1888–1889, his involvement in the Sizang-Gungal rebellion of 1892-94 and also about his hunting trophies.
-The inscription is written in both Burmese and English.
+The Khup Lian Inscription is a bilingual inscription located at the top of Lophei village in Chin State, Myanmar.
+It is located 5 miles from Fort White which in turn is located halfway between the 48-mile Tedim-Kalaymyo motor car road.
+The inscription is a brief autobiography of him, including his genealogy, the capture of a semi-automatic rifle in hand-to-hand combat with a British soldier during the first British invasion of Chin Hills in 1888–1889, his involvement in the Sizang-Gungal rebellion of 1892-94 and also about his hunting trophies.

+It is written in both Burmese and English.

 History of Lophei

-According to his own estimate, Khup Lian was about 20 years old when he fought against the British in 1888–89.
-He died of old age on 3 December 1962 at Lophei.
-The village of Lophei was founded by his great, great, grandfather Chief Kim Lei, eleven generations before him.
-This village was completely destroyed by the Tashons in circa.
-1800s.
-At that time, there were around 100 households in the village.
-When the British invaded Chin Hills in 1888–1889, Chief Khup Lian, with other fellow Sizang Chiefs, led some of the fiercest battles against British troops who were under the command of Major-General (later Field Marshal) George White.
-Khup Lian personally captured a semi-automatic rifle in hand-to-hand-combat; it was the first semi-automatic gun ever to fall into the hands of the Chin people.
+The village of Lophei was founded by Khup Lian's great, great, grandfather Chief Kim Lei, eleven generations before him.
+This village, of around 100 households, was completely destroyed by the Tashons during the 1800s.
+When the British invaded the Chin Hills in 1888–1889, Chief Khup Lian, alongside other fellow Sizang Chiefs, led battles against British troops who were under the command of Major-General (later Field Marshal) George White.
+Khup Lian personally captured a semi-automatic rifle in hand-to-hand combat, making him the first Chin person to obtain a semi-automatic gun.

-He then fought once again, together with the famous heroes of the Sizang-Gungal Rebellion of 1892-93: Chief Khup Pau of Khuasak and his sons Khai Kam and Mang Pum.
-After the failure of the rebellion, Kim Lel's descendants and the Lopheis were divided into two, independent villages of Khuasak and Lophei, in order to weaken the power of the Thuan Tek.
+Khup Lian then fought once again, together with Chief Khup Pau of Khuasak town and his sons Khai Kam and Mang Pum, in the Sizang-Gungal Rebellion of 1892–1893.
+After rebellion failed, Kim Lel's descendants and the Lopheis were split into two independent villages, Khuasak and Lophei, in order to weaken the power of the Thuan Tek.
 Khup Lian's hereditary chieftainship was restored, and his people were allowed to return to Lophei in 1894.